The evolution of velocity dispersion in the Sco-Cen OB association

-\abstract { We study how stellar velocity dispersion within the Scorpius-Centaurus OB association (Sco-Cen) has evolved over approximately 20 million years, from its formation to the present day.
-Using data from the \textit{Gaia} mission along with supplementary stellar radial velocities, we identified a surprising sequence of abrupt jumps and intervening plateaus in the velocity dispersion correlating with star formation bursts.
-These changes in velocity dispersion coincide with the association expanding in size.
+\abstract { We study how the stellar velocity dispersion within the Scorpius-Centaurus OB association (Sco-Cen) has evolved over approximately 20 million years, from its formation to the present day, by investigating 32 stellar clusters in Sco-Cen.
+Using data from the \textit{Gaia} mission along with supplementary stellar radial velocities, we identified a surprising sequence of abrupt jumps and intervening plateaus in the evolution of velocity dispersion correlating with times of star formation bursts.
+We find that the association is almost isotropically expanding and that star formation propagated from inside-out with a speed of about 5--6\,km\,s$^{-1}$.
 We measure a present-day expansion rate of about 10--12\,pc\,Myr$^{-1}$ and observe that younger star clusters within the association exhibit higher velocities compared to older ones.
-This result, along with the stepwise increase in both velocity dispersion and spatial extent over time, suggests a structured and sequential star formation process rather than a random one.
-This phased evolution strongly suggests that stellar feedback is the primary driver of Sco-Cen's star formation history, expansion, and eventual dispersal.
-Our findings emphasize the value of precisely characterizing stellar populations within OB associations, particularly through the creation of detailed, high-resolution age maps. } \keywords{Methods: data analysis -- Stars: kinematics and dynamics -- Galaxy: open clusters and associations: individual: Sco-Cen}
+This result, along with the stepwise increase in velocity dispersion over time, suggests a structured and sequential star formation process rather than a random one.
+This phased evolution suggests that stellar feedback is the primary driver of Sco-Cen's star formation history, expansion, and eventual dispersal.
+Our findings emphasise the value of precisely characterising stellar populations within OB associations, particularly through the creation of detailed, high-resolution age maps. } \keywords{Methods: data analysis -- Stars: kinematics and dynamics -- Galaxy: open clusters and associations: individual: Sco-Cen}

 \defcitealias{Ratzenboeck2023a}{R23a} \defcitealias{Ratzenboeck2023b}{R23b} \defcitealias{MiretRoig2025}{MR25} \defcitealias{Posch2023}{P23} \defcitealias{Posch2025}{P25} \defcitealias{ElmegreenEfremov1998}{El\&Ef98} \defcitealias{EfremovElmegreen1998}{Ef\&El98}